Endangered Species 101

 The authors of a study published in the Proceedings of the National Academy of Sciences (PNAS) reported: “In the last few decades, habitat loss, overexploitation, invasive organisms, pollution, toxification, and more recently climate disruption, as well as the interactions among these factors, have led to the catastrophic declines in both the numbers and sizes of populations of both common and rare vertebrate species.”

-The researchers investigated the population losses of over 27,000 vertebrate species and the extinctions of 177 mammal species between 1900 and 2015.
+The researchers investigated the population losses of over 27,000 vertebrate species and the extinction of 177 mammal species between 1900 and 2015.
 The study confirmed the theory that we are experiencing Earth’s sixth mass extinction event.
 The experts also determined that this event is more severe than what has been previously estimated.

 “Our data indicate that beyond global species extinctions Earth is experiencing a huge episode of population declines and extirpations, which will have negative cascading consequences on ecosystem functioning and services vital to sustaining civilization,” the researchers wrote.
 “We describe this as a ‘biological annihilation’ to highlight the current magnitude of Earth’s ongoing sixth major extinction event.”